IntelRealSense/librealsense/wrappers/unity/readme.md

 The Unity wrapper depends on the C# wrapper provided by the RealSense SDK 2.0.
 At the end of this step, the following files are expected to be available under their respective folders:

-* `unity/Assets/Plugin.Managed/LibrealsenseWrapper.dll` - The .NET wrapper assembly
+* `unity/Assets/Plugin.Managed/Intel.RealSense.dll` - The .NET wrapper assembly (for .NET 3.5)
-* `unity/Assets/RealSenseSDK2.0/Plugins/realsense2.dll` - The SDK's library
+* `unity/Assets/RealSenseSDK2.0/Plugins/realsense2.dll` - The SDK's library (that was used to build the .NET wrapper)

 In order to get these files, either:
 1. download and install [RealSense SDK 2.0](https://github.com/IntelRealSense/librealsense/releases), then copy the files from the installation location to their respective folders in the project.
 Or,
 2. Follow [.NET wrapper instructions for building the wrapper](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/csharp#getting-started) and copy the file to their respective folders in the project.

   > NOTE: Unity requires that manage assemblies (such as the C# wrapper) are targeted to .NET Framework 3.5 and lower.
+The .NET wrapper provides assemblies for multiple targets, one of which is .NET 3.5 (net35).

 ### Step 2 - Open a Unity Scene